microsoft/promptflow/docs/how-to-guides/quick-start.md

 ## Next steps

 Learn more on how to:
+- [Tracing](./tracing/index.md): details on how tracing works.
 - [Develop a prompty](./develop-a-prompty/index.md): details on how to develop prompty.
-- [Develop a flow](./develop-a-flex-flow/index.md): details on how to develop a flow by using a Python function or class.
+- [Develop a flow](./develop-a-flex-flow/index.md): details on how to develop a flow using a python function or class.
-- [Develop a flow with DAG](./develop-a-dag-flow/index.md): details on how to develop a flow by using friendly DAG UI.
+- [Develop a DAG flow](./develop-a-dag-flow/index.md): details on how to develop a flow using friendly DAG UI.

 And you can also check our [Tutorials](https://microsoft.github.io/promptflow/tutorials/index.html), especially:
 - [Tutorial: Chat with PDF](https://microsoft.github.io/promptflow/tutorials/chat-with-pdf.html): An end-to-end tutorial on how to build a high quality chat application with prompt flow, including flow development and evaluation with metrics.